 Imagine if H.P.
 Lovecraft were Chinese and his tales were true.

-Or if a national, political figure like Benjamin Franklin was also a paranormal investigator—one who wrote up his investigations with a chilling, story-telling flair that reads like a combination of Franz Kafka and Zhuangzi.
+Or if a national, political figure like Benjamin Franklin was also a paranormal investigator—one who wrote up his investigations with a chilling, story-telling flair that reads like a combination of Lafcadio Hearn and Zhuangzi.

 In China, a figure existed in the eighteenth century who was a little bit of both these things.
 Special Advisor to the emperor, Head of the Department of War, Imperial Librarian, and one of the most celebrated scholars and poets of his time, his name was Ji Yun.